HTD-Health/playbook-OUTDATED/education-budget.md

 For more detailed information, please contact <accounting@htdevelopers.com>

 ### What if I want to buy something that is not listed above?
-If your expense is not listed above please write an email to <edubudget@htdevelopers.com>.
+If your expense is not listed above please contact your Agile Leader.
 We want to keep the rules quite relaxed and reasonable e.g. a book on psychology would still fall under the budget if it helps understand digital apps users behavior.
 ### How does the education budget affect our English lessons held in the office?
 English lessons held in the office does not affect your education budget.
 ###  Can I take some different English course of my choice?